Jump to a Chapter

 1. Planning the Task

-2. Selecting the Appropriate Machine
+2. Selecting the Right Machine

 • Surface leveling may require compact loaders.